ddcreation/trading-manager/README.md

   - Add calculated extra datas inside `historicToDataframe` method
   - Create your own rules to enter a position (inside `checkBuyOpportunity` and `checkSellOpportunity` methods), to close it (`exitRule` method), and stop loss (`stopLoss` method)

-### Connection to connectors (Binance API only for the moment)

-- You can set your connector parameters (ex: `BINANCE_API_KEY`, `BINANCE_API_SECRET`...) after login inside the app in the Account menu / Connectors

 ## Features

 - Dashboard
   - Account balances
-  - Shortcut to buy favorite crypto (WIP)
-  - Graphs of favorites cryptos evolution
+  - Graphs of favorites assets evolution
-- Opportunities: for each favorites crypto:
+- Opportunities: for each favorites assets:
   - Graphs of the evolution
   - Simulation of each trading strategy with Buy/sell alert
-- Crypto
+- Rates
-  - List of all existing crypto in binance with current price
+  - List of all existing assets with current price
 - Account
-  - Show binance account parameters and trading manager user preferences
-  - Database of users
   - User signin / login / logout
+  - Show user parameters
-  - Connectors parameters and configuration
+  - Connectors parameters and configuration for the user (api keys, enable / disable, favorites assets)
 - API Cron to launch jobs (open and close orders automatically in the future)

 To come in the future

-- User preferences management improvements (favorites symbols)
-- Implement new connectors (robinhood?) and credentials for each
+- Implement new connectors (robinhood?)
+- Connect with APIs for open/close positions
+- Automatically check the opportunities and open positions and place orders / close
 - On each screens, replace the loop on each connector to see aggregated datas in a single place (remove connector cards)
-- Connect with API for open/close positions
-- Automatically check tho opportunities and open positions and place orders / close
 - More trading strategies
 - ... (_waiting for your ideas_)